Russian figure skaters set to get Olympic bronze ahead of Canada despite Valieva's disqualification

 A Canadian appeal to CAS in Lausanne, Switzerland, could extend the case for about another year.

-That would stall a medal ceremony which did not take place in Beijing because details of Valieva’s positive test for a banned heart medicine emerged only hours after she skated in the Russian team’s win.
+The team event medal ceremony did not take place in Beijing because details of Valieva’s positive test for a banned heart medicine emerged only hours after she skated in the Russian team’s win.

+One option for getting the medals would be at the Summer Games in Paris that open July 26, U.S. ice dancer Madison Chock said Tuesday.

+“That would be the dream scenario … stand atop a podium at an Olympic event and be there with our families,” Chock said.
+Asked if that moment could be shared with the Russians, Chock said: “I just want to be standing up there with all nine of us on the top spot of the podium, hand over the heart, singing the national anthem.”

 Valieva tested positive for trimetazidine in a sample taken on Dec.
 25, 2021, at the Russian national championships.
 Testing at a World Anti-Doping Agency-approved laboratory in Stockholm, Sweden, was delayed by staffing shortages during the COVID-19 pandemic.